Trivial source endo-trivial modules for finite groups with a semi-dihedral Sylow $2$-subgroup: Notation and definitions

 If $M$ is a $kG$-module, then we denote by $M^*$ the $k$-dual of $M$ and by $\End_k(M)$ its $k$-endomorphism algebra, both of which are endowed with the $kG$-module structure given by the conjugation action of $G$.
 We recall that a $kG$-module $M$ is called \emph{endo-trivial} if there is an isomorphism of $kG$-modules

 where $k$ denotes the trivial $kG$-module and $\proj$ denotes a projective $kG$-module or possibly the zero module.
-Any endo-trivial $kG$-module $M$ splits as a direct sum $M= M_{0}\oplus \proj$ where $M_{0}$, the projective-free part of~$M$, is indecomposable and endo-trivial.
+Any endo-trivial $kG$-module $M$ decomposes as a direct sum $M= M_{0}\oplus \proj$ where $M_{0}$, the projective-free part of~$M$, is indecomposable and endo-trivial.
 The set $T(G)$ of all isomorphism classes of indecomposable endo-trivial $kG$-modules endowed with the composition law $[M]+[L]:=[(M\otimes_k L)_{0}]$ is an abelian group called the \emph{group of endo-trivial modules of $G$}.
 The zero element is the class $[k]$ of the trivial module and $-[M]=[M^{*}]$.
-By a result of Puig, the group $T(G)$ is known to be a finitely generated abelian group (see \cite[Theorem 2.3]{MazzaBook}).
+By a result of Puig for finite $p$-groups, extended to arbitrary finite groups by Carlson-Mazza-Nakano, the group $T(G)$ is known to be a finitely generated abelian group (see \cite[Theorem 2.3]{MazzaBook}).
 We let $X(G)$ denote the group of one-dimensional $kG$-modules endowed with the tensor product $\otimes_k$\,.
 Clearly $X(G)\leq T(G)$ and we recall that

 In particular, it follows that $X(G)=\{[k]\}$ when $G$ is $p'$-perfect.
-Furthermore, we let $K(G)$ denote the subgroup of $T(G)$ consisting of the isomorphism classes of indecomposable endo-trivial $kG$-modules which are at the same time trivial source modules.
+Furthermore, we let $K(G)$ denote the subgroup of $T(G)$ consisting of the isomorphism classes of indecomposable endo-trivial $kG$-modules with a trivial source.
 It follows easily from the theory of vertices and sources that $K(G)$ is precisely the kernel of the restriction homomorphism